henry-luo/mark/docs/mark-model.md

 <img align='center' src='https://mark.js.org/data-model.png' width='300'>
 </div>

+## 1. Symbol

+Mark symbol.

+## 2. Datetime

+Mark datetime.

-## 1. Binary Object
+## 3. Binary

-A binary object is represented by an JS ArrayBuffer, containing the bytes decoded from the source characters in either base64 or ascii85 encoding.
+A *binary* object is represented by an JS ArrayBuffer, containing the bytes decoded from the source characters in either base64 or ascii85 encoding.

-It has a property **encoding**, which can have the value `b64` or `a85`.
+It has a property **encoding**, which can have the value `hex` or `b64`.

 Unlike string, consecutive binary objects within the content of a Mark object are not merged.

-## 2. Mark Pragma

-Mark pragma is just a simple object with string content when data model is concerned.
-The interpretation of the text content stored in the pragma object is left up to the application.
-Mark pragma can be thought of like comment in HTML and processing instruction in XML.

-### 2.1 Pragma vs. Comment

-Mark comment is only a lexical construct.
-All Mark comments are thrown away during parsing, and they do not appear in the parsed data model.

-Mark pragmas are preserved during parsing and appear in the result data model.

-### 2.2 Pragma API
+## 4. Decimal

-Mark pragma constructor:
+Mark decimal.

-- `Mark.pragma(value)`: constructs a pragma object with the given `value` string.

-The constructed pragma is a special JS object.
-It's does not have a constructor, like other normal JS objects. `typeof pragmaObj === 'object'`, however `pragmaObj.constructor` is `undefined`.
-It has the following API functions:

-- `pragmaObj.pragma()`: returns the content string stored in the pragma;
-- `pragmaObj.parent()`: returns the parent object of the pragma.
-- `pragmaObj.valueOf()`: inherited from `Object.prototype.valueOf`, and just return the pragma itself.
-- `pragmaObj.toString()`: returns `"[object Pragma]"`.

-Mark pragma is a specially constructed JS object, it has been stripped off all standard JS object methods except the ones defined above.

-## 3. Mark Object
+## 3. Element

-Mark object extends JSON object with a type name and a list of content objects.
+Mark element extends map object with a type name and a list of content objects.
 Mark object is designed to act like element in HTML/XML.

-A Mark object essentially contains 3 facets of data in its data model:
+A Mark element essentially contains 3 facets of data in its data model:

-- **type name**: a string that represent the type name of the Mark object, which is like element name in HTML/XML.
+- **element name**: a string that represent the type name of the Mark object, which is like element name in HTML/XML.
 - **properties**: a collection of key-value pairs, like properties of JSON objects, and attributes of HTML/XML elements.
   - For Mark object, property key **cannot be numeric**, which is reserved for the content objects.
 JSON object in Mark can still have all kinds of keys.
   - And property key must be **unique** under the same object, for both Mark and JSON object.
 (JSON spec has left this open, and there are many implementations accept duplicate keys.)
 - **contents**: an ordered list of content objects, which are like child nodes of elements in HTML/XML.
 Mark utilizes a *novel* feature of JS that JS object can be array-like.
 It can store both named properties and indexed properties.

-Mark has some restrictions on the objects that can be stored in the content:
+Mark performs following normalization on the content stored in an element:

-- Objects allowed in Mark content are: `string`, `binary object` (i.e. `ArrayBuffer`), `Mark pragma`, `JSON object`, `Mark object`.
-- `Array`, `number`, `boolean` and `null` values are not allowed in Mark content.
+- `null` values are discarded.
 - Consecutive strings are merged into one single string.

-These restrictions are defined so that Mark content model can align with that of HTML and XML.
+- a *list* in the element content will have its items auto spread/flattened.

+These normalizations are performed to make Mark more friendly to use under mixed-content use cases.

+## 4. List

+Mark list

 ### 3.1 Core API

 Mark object constructor:

-- `Mark(source)`: shorthand for `Mark.parse(source)`. `source` parameter must start with '{'.
+- `Mark(source)`: shorthand for `Mark.parse(source)`. `source` parameter must start with '<', '{' or '[' or '('.
 - `Mark(type_name, properties, contents)`: Mark object constructor takes 3 parameters, except `type_name`, the other 2 are optional.
   - `type_name`: a string.
 It must not start with '{'.
   - `properties`: a JSON object containing name-value pairs.
 Numeric property keys are ignored.